Things to See & Do

 Take Mary Street North out of Cygnet towards Huonville, and in a few minutes you'll find the Pagan Cider Cellar Door.
 Cider-making has brought apples back to the Huon Valley and at Pagan's you can sample a wide range of their excellent produce, including special Micro Brews of special fruit-based ciders.

-A couple of kilometres further and there's a left to the Cygnet Coast Road, which will take you towards Glaziers Bay and Wattle Grove .
+A couple of kilometres further out of Cygnet and there's a left to the Cygnet Coast Road, which will take you towards Glaziers Bay and Wattle Grove .
 A lovely drive indeed that will lead you in a long, twisting loop beside the river until you arrive back in Cygnet again (at least half an hour - longer if you're tempted to dawdle or take pictures along the way)

 However, if you resist the lure of the Cygnet Coast Road and continue instead on the road to HUONVILLE , summer's spectacular berry, cherry & soft fruit season sees farm gate sales of fresh-off-the-tree fruit open up at Woodstock (a couple of kilometres on).
 You won't taste better cherries, apricots or raspberries anywhere on earth.
 Big call, but certainly contestable.